 Identify the midline of the posterior arch of C1.

-Using a cobb elevator gently push the soft tissues subperiosteally off of the posterior arch of C1.
+Using a Cobb elevator, gently push the soft tissues subperiosteally off the posterior arch of C1.

-If lateral mass screws of C1 are planned, the posterior ring is exposed all the way to the lateral border of the lateral mass.
+If lateral mass screws are planned for C1, the posterior ring is exposed all the way to the lateral border of the lateral mass.

-Careful dissection is essential not to compromise the vertebral artery which lies only 1.5 cm lateral to the midline.
+Careful dissection is essential to avoid compromising the vertebral artery, which lies only 1.5 cm lateral to the midline.

-Subperiosteally dissect the soft tissues off of the spinous process, lamina and facet of C2.
+Subperiosteally, dissect the soft tissues off the spinous process, lamina, and facet of C2.

 Do not detach the soft tissues between C2 and C3 to prevent postoperative kyphosis.